 How long will you keep your current car?

-On average, Americans keep their cars a total of 7.4 years.
-That means people sell their vehicles about two years after they are fully paid off.
+On average, Americans keep their cars a total of 8.4 years.
+That's a full year longer than the average ownership period reported in 2018, but it still means people sell their vehicles just a few years after they are fully paid off.
 But some vehicles stay in their original owners' driveways much longer.

-To come up with these stats, iSeeCars.com analyzed more than 5 million used vehicles sold by their original owners.
+To come up with these stats, iSeeCars.com analyzed more than 5 million used vehicles sold by their original owners between Jan.
+1, 2014 and Dec.
+31, 2018.
 Click on the image above to get started.

 Toyota Avalon Information

 The Toyota Sequoia is one of four three-row SUVs on this list of vehicles that owners keep the longest.
 We're not surprised.
 Large families tend to buy these durable people movers, and they tend to rack up lots of miles and take a beating.

 The Porsche 911 kicks off one of two trends you'll see as you scroll through the remainder of this list.
 It's a sportscar — in fact, some enthusiasts consider it the quintessential vehicle of its ilk — but unlike the others, iSeeCars.com says the 911 that owners keep the longest are hardtops.

 “With the exception of the Porsche 911, which is the coupe bodystyle, the sports cars on the list are the convertible versions," said Ly.
 "Convertibles are the least-driven vehicle segment and accrue 60% less mileage than the average vehicle.”

 You'll see four models from Toyota on this list of vehicles that owners tend to keep the longest.
 The 4Runner is known for reliability, which is one solid reason why its original owner might want to hold on to it so much longer than average.